ironhack-labs/lab-react-ironbeers/README.md

 ## Part II - Iteration 9: Edit a Beer
 Create an edit button on the detail page.
 If you click on it, you show the edit form.
 The form should be prepopulated with the data, except for the file upload.
 Only make the text fields editable by controlling the form.
 Redirect to the detail page of the same beer after the beer has been updated successfully.

-## Part II - Iteration 10: Edit a Beer with a File (Bonus)
+## Part II - (Extra) Bonus: Iteration 10: Edit the Image
 Extend iteration 9 with files.
 The input field for the image can't be prepopulated.
-You could create a second form on the page for the file field only.
+You could create a second form with a separate button on the page for the file field only.

 ### (Extra) Bonus Iteration: Filter the Beers